Search

 What are OEM parts?

-OEM (original equipment manufacturer) parts are the ones used in the original manufacturing of your car.
+OEM parts are the ones used in the original manufacturing of your car.
 Sometimes, an OEM part can also be called a factory or original part.

 When it’s time to replace worn or damaged parts of your car, you can get OEM parts for the repair.
 You can either source them new or used.
 Since an OEM part is identical to the one your car was designed with, it will always fit and work with your car as the manufacturer intended.

 An aftermarket part is anything not made by an original equipment manufacturer.
 Think of these as the “generic version” of an OEM part.
-Many aftermarket parts can meet or exceed OEM quality, without the markup of having a brand name attached.
+Many aftermarket parts can meet or exceed OEM quality, without the price tag of having a brand name attached.

 When looking at parts, look for certified aftermarket parts that are made specifically for your vehicle.
 For example, the Certified Auto Parts Association (CAPA) tests aftermarket parts for safety and compatibility.